-- To orient themselves to which clinical areas need the greatest attention - To determine whether their existing or prospective health plan partners are using the quality measures that matter in their health care delivery and payment reform programs, (including potentially tying payment to performance on the measures and/or using the measures to evaluate the impact of their programs) - To serve as a benchmark for assessing the quality measures in use in consumer transparency tools - To inform direct contract negotiations with health care providers for alternative payment approaches, such as bundled payment or shared savings
+- To orient themselves to which clinical areas need the greatest attention; - To determine whether their existing or prospective health plan partners are using the quality measures that matter in their health care delivery and payment reform programs (including potentially tying payment to performance on the measures and/or using the measures to evaluate the impact of their programs); - To serve as a benchmark for assessing the quality measures used in consumer transparency or member support tools; - To inform direct contract negotiations with health care providers for value-oriented payment approaches, such as bundled payment programs or shared risk arrangements.

-The Priority Measure Set can also strengthen employers' and other health care purchasers' voices in the quality debates by arming them with information about which measures matter most for addressing high-priority clinical areas and crosscutting topics.
-Purchasers can refer to the CPR Employer Purchaser Guide to Measure Selection for examples of how to use the Priority Measure Set.
+The Priority Measure Set can also strengthen employers' and other health care purchasers' voices in discussions around health care quality by arming them with information about which measures matter most.
+Purchasers can refer to the CPR Employer Purchaser Guide to Quality Measure Selection for examples of how to utilize the Priority Measure Set in high-value purchasing strategies.